 The research team will use a difference-in-differences approach to compare how student outcomes among the treatment and control groups differ, demonstrating whether MCE is associated with differences in financial knowledge gain and attitude/behavior change.
 Subgroup analysis may allow the research team to examine whether impacts differ across subpopulations if the sample size is sufficient.

 The research team will likely explore multiple estimation strategies, including ordinary least squares (using classroom fixed effects and clustering standard errors at the school level) and potentially hierarchical linear modeling.
 The team will also control for baseline school and child characteristics.
+The evaluation includes have 5 instruments, where 1-3 are variations on a common set of questions

+Student Baseline PRE TEST (see Exhibit B)

+Student Follow Up POST TEST: TREATMENT

+Student Follow Up POST TEST: CONTROL

+Teacher Survey (see Exhibit C)

+Parent Survey (see Exhibit D)

+We expect the following response rates to the surveys: